-Pad See Ew is a Thai Stir Fry Noodle Dish made with extra thick rice noodles in a sweet and savory sauce made from soy sauce, fish sauce, oyster sauce and sugar in less than 30 minutes.
+Pad See Ew is a Thai stir fry dish made with thick rice noodles, chicken, broccoli, egg, garlic and a sweet and savory soy based fish sauce.

-Once you start experimenting with these flavors and ingredients like fish sauce, dark soy sauce and oyster sauce (which is also an ingredient in my favorite fried rice) you’ll see they aren’t as unusual as they may seem (or smell) individually.
+Once you start experimenting with these flavors and ingredients like fish sauce, dark soy sauce and oyster sauce, which is also an ingredient in this Favorite Fried Rice, you’ll see they aren’t as unusual as they may seem (or smell) individually.
 In fact the flavors of this Pad See Ew all come together to make a delicious stir fry sauce you’ll find yourself experimenting with for different recipes too.

 There’s no gluten in the rice noodles or many of the ingredients, but you have to ensure you are using tamari instead of soy sauce if you are trying to avoid gluten in your diet.

 Pad See Ew sauce is made with fish sauce, oyster sauce, soy sauce and sugar which is added to soaked wide, flat, rice noodles in a stir fry.

 There are two schools of thought about rice noodles.
 Some people like the all soaking method where you soak in cold water for 30-45 minutes before draining.
 The second method is to boil them for one minute, steep for 5 minutes, then drain and rinse before adding to recipes.
 If you are in a rush then use the boil/steep and rinse because you can do that while cooking the rest of the ingredients in the wok.
 For this recipe we soaked the noodles in water until they went from translucent to white, which took about 30 minutes.

 Create a free account to Save Recipes